 You know that lightly damp dishtowel left over from last night’s KP duty?
 On your way to the laundry room with it, hit the holiday table and chairs dusting high notes.

 Two tasks taken care of with one swipe.

 Set out candles, arrange centerpiece, set table with linens, place mats, chargers and place cards.

 1 day to go:

-Chop vegetables and store in Ziplock bags in refrigerator.
+Chop vegetables, place in Ziploc bags, and store in refrigerator.